-A lisp is a speech condition that occurs in both children and adults, and if you or your child has one, you’re in good company.
+A lisp is a speech condition that occurs in both children and adults.
+If you or your child has a lisp, you’re in good company.
 Did you know that lisps are some of the most common speech errors?
 It’s estimated that about 23% of people who receive speech therapy do so because of a lisp.

 Read on to learn exactly what a lisp is, what causes it, and how speech therapy can help.